euphoriawolf/mediapipe-threejs-jewelery-try-on/README.md

 [Jewelery Try-on Demo](https://main.d2ablu3msld68r.amplifyapp.com/)

+Try on Desktop and Mobile browsers to check the performance differences.

 ## Limitations

 This project runs well on Desktop browsers (>20fps) but does not perform well on Mobile browsers (<5fps).
-This is due to MediaPipe.
+This is related to Mediapipe.
+More research is needed and currently WIP.

 ## Work in Progress (WIP)

-The 3D model currently currently tracks Ring Finger, but rotations and scaling are WIP.
+The 3D model currently currently tracks Ring Finger, but 3D object rotations and scaling are WIP.

 ## Available Scripts